jhlgns/april.vim/README.md

+# April.vim
-# April.vim - VIM colorscheme by jhlgns
+Handcrafted Vim colorscheme by jhlgns

 ## Installation
 Compatible with any popular vim plugin manager.